 Banking on the idea that music can bring people together, the Denver Public Library is hosting a series of FREE concerts at the Blair-Caldwell African American Research Library and will feature world-class musicians from Denver and Colorado.
 These “Harmony Street” concerts are designed to foster community through music in Denver’s historic Five Points Neighborhood.
 The next concert is Saturday, March 11 at 3:30 p.m. and features Bluez House, a high-energy band fronted by gospel singers.
 Don’t miss this great opportunity to get out and meet your neighbors will enjoying some outstanding music.
 Light refreshments are available after each performance.
 Upcoming Performances: April 8, Mary Louise Lee, May 13, Community Sing Along with Tom Riis and Austin Okigbo.
 2401 Welton St., Denver.

 Belmar Cinephiles is a FREE film series that appeals to every taste and interest.
 Hosted by Belmar Library, the monthly Saturday screenings offer film lovers the opportunity to catch up with independent features, docudramas, documentaries and topical films that were limited in distribution.
 If you missed them during their all-too-brief runs at art houses, here is your chance.
 All showings are FREE, from 5:30 p.m. to 7:30 p.m. and appropriate for adults 18 and older.
-Next up: Saturday, April 8 — Arrival, the award-winning “thinking person’s” science-fiction film, starring Amy Adams and Jeremy Renner as scientists brought in to open the doors of communication when alien spaceships appear across the globe.
+Next up: Saturday, April 8 — Arrival, the award-winning “thinking person’s” science-fiction film, starring Amy Adams as a linguistics professor leading an elite team of investigators hoping to open the doors of communication, when gigantic spaceships touch down around the world.
 555 S. Allison Pkwy., Lakewood.

 Have you ever had a craving for movie popcorn at home?
 (Movie theater popcorn always tastes better than the homemade stuff, right?)
 Thanks to Harkins Theatres, you can feel like you’re at the movies, while sitting on your couch.
 The movie theater sells a Big Party Popcorn to take home for just $10.
 Harkins Big Party Popcorn is available every day of the year and perfect for birthdays, office celebrations, holiday parties or any gathering with family and friends.
 We couldn’t find an actual size, but Harkins states the bag is, “Big enough to serve up to 10 of your friends.”
 Colorado has only one Harkins Theatre at 8300 E. Northfield Blvd.